 Failure to adhere to any of the policies listed in this Code of Conduct, the Bike Rally Rider/Crew Guides, Event Handbook or the Rider/Crew Agreement and Waiver and Release of Liability will result in a formal response process up to and including possible expulsion from the event.

-All participants are invited to identify issues related to inappropriate conduct and are welcome to communicate any concerns to Bike Rally support (Team Leads, Steering Committee, Co-Chairs or PWA staff).
+All participants are invited to identify issues related to inappropriate conduct and are welcome to communicate any concerns to Bike Rally leadership (Team Leads, Steering Committee, Co-Chairs or PWA staff).

-Any member of the Bike Rally support team can address an issue directly with a participant and communicate it to the Co-Chairs and PWA staff.
-A Bike Rally support team member may not be aware of previous issues when addressing a concern in the moment but this will be identified and followed up by PWA staff and Co-Chairs.
+Any member of the Bike Rally leadership can address an issue directly with a participant and communicate it to the Co-Chairs and PWA staff.
+A Bike Rally leadership member may not be aware of previous issues when addressing a concern in the moment but this will be identified and followed up by PWA staff and Co-Chairs if required.

 PWA staff will document all incidents and warnings and follow up with participants, outlining: